open-phytoliths/FAIR-phytoliths/Meeting-notes/2021/2021-11-12-eosc-life-meeting-notes.md

 ### Notes:

-1. South America - Javier done his articles. rest of us are half way through.
+1. South America - Javier has done his articles.
+Rest of us are half way through.
 On track for the end of December deadline.
 2. We need to apply for the EOSC training call funding - we are making training material but will not have time to deliver this - maybe a trial run at IWGP next June.
 3. Prototype FAIRifying datasets - South Asian sites - Emma's and Juanjo.
 IPCN - only limited amount of names - a lot of different types that we have to then name.
     * Can we just take the ICPN types? or will we lose too much information.